 We held a round-table script read-through for my "Who Is Bugs Potter" screenplay.
 With 28 actors (eight of whom were teenagers), it was a great opportunity to learn that my screenplay did not stink after all.
 I gave pens to everyone, and invited them to make comments as we went through it.
 The most valuable points came from the teens who critiqued some of my teenaged dialogue.

 I have completed the first draft of the screenplay, "Who Is Bugs Potter," based on the Gordon Korman novel of the same name.
 My education as a screenwriter began with Skip Press, author of the incredible book, "Complete Idiot's Guide to Screenwriting."

 At Highland High School here in Dundas, they held their yearly garage sale in the gymnasium.
 And that's where I found an old paperback copy of one of my favourite books as a young teen.
 "Who Is Bugs Potter," by Gordon Korman, set me back 25-cents.
 Since I had first read it in 1982, I had always felt that the book would make a fantastic film.
 I think I've waited long enough for someone else to do it – it's time to get this started myself.

 I am scheduled to do my third book-reading at the

-local library.
+Lost and Found on Mars.
 This is over and above the informal book-readings

 last fall during which I read to all the neices